Henri Termeer: Philanthropy

-Massachusetts General Hospital

-Termeer made a $10 million donation to fund research at the Henri and Belinda Termeer Center for Targeted Therapies at the Massachusetts General Hospital Cancer Center where patients with early and advanced stage cancers enroll in "its fast-growing portfolio of Phase I, Phase II and Phase III clinical trials."
-Termeer was on the board of directors of the MGH and had served on numerous committees with Peter Slavin, Hospital director.
+Termeer made a $10 million donation to fund research at the Henri and Belinda Termeer Center for Targeted Therapies at the Massachusetts General Hospital Cancer Center, which conducts clinical trials for patients with early and advanced stage cancers.
+Termeer was on the board of directors of the MGH.

-In 2011 Termeer, Cathy Minehan and Chad Gifford— fellow Partners HealthCare Board Members— co-chaired the Massachusetts General Hospital bicentennial.
-The gala, with 1,000 in attendance, also served as a fundraiser, raising approximately $1 million.
+In 2011, Termeer, with fellow Partners HealthCare board members Cathy Minehan and Charles K. Gifford, co-chaired the Massachusetts General Hospital bicentennial, a fundraising gala with 1,000 attendees, which raised approximately $1 million.